chimera-linux/cports/Packaging.md

 the system sets up.

 The `wrksrc` is relative to current `cwd` of the template.
 If not given, the working directory will be the current `cwd` of the template itself.
+Note that working directories are viewed from inside the sandbox, so when passing absolute paths, you should use the `chroot_`-prefixed bases.

 The level of sandboxing used depends on the current build phase.
 In all cases, the root filesystem will be mounted read only, the `builddir` will be mutable